 Refugee Hosts: To register to host refugees in your home, go here.
-If this link is not working then please complete the standalone version.
+If this link is not working complete the standalone version.

 Caseworkers: wishing to apply for an account to refer refugees, migrants or those claiming asylum who have no home plus no recourse to support/funds: go here.

 Today we’re seeing the biggest movement of people to Europe since the refugee crisis following World War II.
 If you’ve come to this site because you want to respond to what you’ve seen on the news, thank you.
 Showing hospitality is one of the most practical and powerful ways you can respond.
 Many of those we’re trying to settle are from Syria.
 They’re also from Afghanistan, Iraq, Eritrea, Iran, and many other countries suffering war, human rights abuse and environmental catastrophe.

 Room for Refugees (not to be confused with other programmes which may have less expertise) has been working for 15 years to find shelter for men, women and children fleeing for their lives.

 Room for Refugees finds, selects and supports people willing to offer space in their own homes to people forced to seek refuge in the UK – those who are homeless and forbidden to work or claim state benefits.

 We have placed well over 1,000 people, for anything from a week to several years.
 Hosts decide how long they can offer a room, according to their circumstances.